NiamhOL/Project-2019/README.md

 From these Box Plots it can be seen that Petal Length and Sepal Length have the greatest range and number of outliers, especially for "Iris-virginica".

 #### Facet Plot

 "Faceting is the act of breaking data variables up across multiple subplots and combining those subplots into a single figure."
-[8]
+[7]

-The sepal lenght of *Iris Setosa* is the longest.
+The sepal length of *Iris Setosa* is the longest.
 This would correlate with previous observations from the mean of the different species.

     ris = iris.map(sns.kdeplot, 'SepalLengthCm')